 On June 3rd, 2022, Search commenced a 14,000 m drilling program.
-A total of 10,651 m of drilling was dedicated to infill resource development and exploration of Deep Fox, with two objectives: 1) expanding the resource estimate published in July 2022; and 2) upgrading the resource classifications from inferred to indicated and indicated to measured.
+A total of 10,651 m of drilling was dedicated to infill resource development and exploration at Deep Fox, with two objectives: 1) expanding the resource estimate published in July 2022, and 2) upgrading the resource classifications from inferred to indicated and indicated to measured.
 A total of 3,362 m of drilling was dedicated to the geotechnical and hydrogeological characterization of the Deep Fox resource, with the objective of supporting the continued design of an open pit and underground mine, as well as the Impact Assessment review process.

 Mobilization for the 2022 field season began in early May.
-The exploration team for the 2022 field season consists of 11 geologists, and 12 support staff which will carry out the 2022 field program.
-The drilling program has been finalized and the drill core is being logged, sampled and assayed and results will be pending.
+The exploration team for the 2022 field season consists of 11 geologists, and 12 support staff.
+The drilling program has been finalized and the drill core has been logged and sampled with assay results pending.

-Like the Foxtrot Deposit, the DEEP FOX REE deposit occurs in the Fox Harbour volcanic belt, is hosted by peralkaline felsic volcanic rocks and dips 70-90° towards the north on surface.
+Like the Foxtrot Deposit, the DEEP FOX REE deposit occurs in the Fox Harbour volcanic belt, is hosted by peralkaline felsic volcanic rocks and dips steeply at 70-90° towards the north on surface.
 The twenty-three drill holes of 2017 and 2018 at DEEP FOX indicated high CREE grades and significant widths both underground and on surface.
 These are similar to or higher than those found at Foxtrot.
 The first DEEP FOX mineral resource estimate, based on 2017 and 2018 programs was completed on November 12, 2019.
 The thirty-eight holes of 2021 program have been combined with the previously drilled holes to provide a new mineral resource estimate (April 11, 2022) for the updated PEA in 2022.